ChainSafe/gossamer/.github/CONTRIBUTING.md

     Sometimes you may need to create mocks for interfaces, in that case, add a go generate comment.
 For example, for interface `MyInterface`, the comment would be:

     ```go
-    //go:generate mockery --name MyInterface --structname MockMyInterface --case underscore --keeptree
+    //go:generate mockery --name MyInterface --structname MyInterface --case underscore --keeptree
     ```

-    Please keep prefixing mocks with `Mock` to match the rest of the code.
-    This will generate a Go file `./mocks/my_interface.go` with the `MockMyInterface` Mockery mock.
+    This will generate a Go file `./mocks/my_interface.go` with the `MyInterface` Mockery mock.

-    If you want to have your mock in the same package you are working on, replace `--keeptree` with `-inpackage --filename mock_my_interface_test.go`.
-This will generate a Go file `./mock_my_interface_test.go`.
-You might also want to prefix the mock with `mock` instead of `Mock` so it's unexported.
+    If you want to have your mock in the same package you are working on:
+      - Replace `--keeptree` with `-inpackage`
+      - Add `--filename mock_my_interface_test.go` so it's clear it's only used for package local tests
+      - Prefix the `--structname` value with `mock` to differentiate it with the original interface.

+    This will generate a Go file `./mock_my_interface_test.go` with mock `mockMyInterface`.

     Generate the mock code with `go generate -run "mockery" ./...` from your working directory.
 This will also update existing mocks.
 You can update all mocks by running `make mock`, which is itself just the last command.